Companies that use UserTesting

 All user research UserTesting

-UserTesting We detected 578 customers using UserTesting and 25 companies that churned or ended their trial.
-The most common industry is Software Development (25%) and the most common company size is 1,001-5,000 employees (26%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+UserTesting We detected 589 customers using UserTesting and 25 companies that churned.
+The most common industry is Software Development (26%) and the most common company size is 1,001-5,000 employees (26%).
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login